Questions and Answers on ModWood

 Is it scratch resistant?

-No - ModWood can show scuffs and scratches, especially when new, and especially on the “smooth surface”.
-By rubbing on a clear/natural decking oil with a clean rag the marks will be less noticeable.
+No – ModWood Natural Grain Collection can show scuffs and scratches, especially when new, and especially on the “smooth surface”.
+By rubbing on a

 Exposure to the weather will see the board fade to its natural colour, thus hiding scuff and scratch marks.

-It is strongly recommended that all furniture on a ModWood deck has protective feet e.g. rubber stoppers applied to the legs to help prevent scuffing or scratching of the deck surface.
+It is strongly recommended that all furniture on a ModWood deck has protective feet e.g. rubber stoppers applied to the legs to help prevent

+scuffing or scratching of the deck surface.
+Please note, ModWood is a finished product-take care!
 See our web site under the section called Care & Maintenance for further details.

-• This side is recommended if the product is intended for use under shade/cover.
+This face is to be installed up when the product is intended for use under shade/cover.
+The brushed surface can be wire brushed.

 Can ModWood be used in bushfire prone areas?

-Yes, Flame Shield® only, can be used in bushfire prone areas that have a bushfire attack level (BAL) up to and including BAL-40 (AS3959-2009).
+Yes, Flame Shield® only, can be used as decking only in bushfire prone areas that have a bushfire attack level (BAL) up to and including BAL-40 (AS3959-2018).
 Flame Shield®, is certified to AS1530.8.1-2007 with a BAL-40 rating.
 Flame Shield® can be used in BAL-12.5, 19, 29, and BAL-40 rated areas.
-Flame Shield Instructions

 Is it termite resistant?